Miami Heat Completes Mike Miller Signing

 The Miami Heat has taken another major step forward in its attempt to build out its championship-caliber roster, by securing the services of Washington Wizards free agent swingman Mike Miller.

 Miller is considered a vital part of Miami’s offseason plan, which started with the re-signing of Dwyane Wade and the additions of LeBron James — Miller’s close friend — and Chris Bosh.
 James said he wanted Miller to play with him, even talking the former University of Florida Gator into passing up higher-paying deals for a chance to sign with Miami.

-Miller had been heavily pursued, reportedly receiving a five-year, $50 million contract offer from the New York Knicks, as well as interest from the Chicago Bulls, Cleveland Cavaliers and Los Angeles Clippers.
+Miller had been heavily pursued, reportedly receiving a five-year contracts from the Los Angeles Clippers and New York Knicks, each worth approximately $50 million, as well as interest from the Chicago Bulls and Cleveland Cavaliers.
 But Miller’s future has hinged on LeBron’s, and he graciously took what appears to be a $20 million discount to make it happen.

 James, Wade and Bosh did the rest, reducing their starting salaries by $3.5 million to accommodate Miller’s contract, which will start at exactly $5 million.
 They split the discount evenly, with each player reducing his starting salary by around $1.2 million, which equates to a $9 million sacrifice per player over the course of their six year deals.

 On the request of Wade, the three then further reduced their starting salaries by another $3.0 million to accommodate the five-year and $20 million contract of Miller’s good friend, and fellow Gator, Udonis Haslem.
 Wade reduced his starting salary a further $1.2 million ($9 million over six years) to accommodate Haslem, while James and Bosh reduced their salaries a further $900K ($7 million over six years).